 - Other at-risk groups include older adults and those with medical conditions, such as heart disease and cognitive disorders, such as Alzheimer’s disease.

-- Males are at a much-higher risk of being involved in a motor vehicle collision than females.
+- Males are at a much-higher risk of being injured in a motor vehicle collision than females.

 What more we can do to make our roads safer